-With his or her opportunity to act, a player may do one of the following:
+With their opportunity to act, a player may do one of the following:

-- Play one character from his or her provinces. - Trigger an eligible action ability. - Discard a duplicate of a character from his or her hand or from one of his or her provinces to place 1 fate on a copy of that character under his or her control.
+- Play one character from their provinces.

+- Trigger an eligible action ability.

+- ♦ Discard a duplicate of a character from their hand or from one of their provinces to place 1 fate on a copy of that character under their control.

-Pass.
+- Pass.

-NOTE: During this window, a player is not permitted to play character or attachment cards from his or her hand.
+NOTE: During this window, a player is not permitted to play character or attachment cards from their hand.

-To play a character from a province, a player removes a number of fate equal to the character's fate cost from his or her fate pool, and returns that fate to the general token pool.
+To play a character from a province, a player removes a number of fate equal to the character's fate cost from their fate pool, and returns that fate to the general token pool.
 The character enters play and is placed in the player's home area.
-The player then has the option to place any number of additional fate from his or her fate pool onto that character.
+The player then has the option to place any number of additional fate from their fate pool onto that character.
 Once this option to place additional fate has been completed or passed, the province from which the character was played is refilled facedown from the dynasty deck.

 When a player passes, that player relinquishes all further opportunities to act during this phase.
 (A player who has passed may still trigger interrupts and reactions to any eligible occurrence.)
-The player to pass first gains 1 fate from the general token pool and adds it to his or her fate pool.
+In the stronghold and enlightenment formats, the player to pass first gains 1 fate from the general token pool and adds it to their fate pool.
 After one player has passed, the other player may continue to use action opportunities until he or she also passes.
 Once both players have passed, this step is complete.